axiomiety/axiomiety.github.io/misc/index.markdown

 MindMup is a really cool tool.
 Highly recommended.

-### Proxy ###

-I run an ssh tunneling service for `http` and `https` _only_.
-Get in touch if you'd like access.
-Please note that this service is currently offered on a pro-bono basis.
-I reserve the right to terminate access at any time for whatever reason I deem appropriate.
-The idea is to allow you to feel somewhat more secure about using public WiFi services (eg from an airport, hotel, cafe, ...).

-I am looking at adding an exit point in North America and potentially one in France (though Asia would be great).

 ### Matasano Crypto Challenge ###

 _ON HOLD_ Currently on set 3 - finished the 17th problem.
 The terms of the challenge prohibit me from sharing solutions/doing write-ups but I'd like to expand on some of the topics covered at some point.
 Take a look at [`crypto_utils` in my crashburn repo](https://github.com/axiomiety/crashburn/blob/master/crypto_utils.py).